Shola Adisa-Farrar

-Shola Yetunde Adisa-Farrar (born January 23, 1985) is an American singer and actress with Jamaican descent, currently residing in Paris, France.
+Shola Adisa-Farrar (born January 23) is an American singer and actress of Jamaican descent, currently residing in Paris, France.
 Adisa-Farrar has performed internationally, and she works as a US Music Ambassador with the US Embassy, Africa Regional Services Department in Paris.

 Early life

 Shola Adisa-Farrar was born in Oakland, California.
 She is the daughter of Jamaican professor and writer, Opal Palmer Adisa.
 Adisa-Farrar began singing and acting at the age of eight when she attended The American Youth Conservatory Theatre in San Francisco.
 In high school, she was a member of the Oakland Youth Chorus.
 Adisa-Farrar attended Fordham University in New York City, where she majored in music and earned her degree in 2006.

 Career

 In 2006, Shola Adisa-Farrar appeared in seven out of ten episodes of BET's Ultimate Hustler reality TV show featuring Damon Dash.

 Adisa-Farrar moved to Paris at the beginning of 2011 and there she began her musical career.
-After singing at Le Reservoir in Paris on Sundays for the Jazz brunch, Shola was approached by Hot Casa Record's co-founder Julien Lebrun to create an album.
-Lebrun connected Shola to French pianist Florian Pellissier, and the two spent the next two-year composing and creating what would be her debut album, Lost Myself.
-Album reached the number one position on iTunes France jazz album chart in the first week after release.
+After singing at Le Reservoir in Paris on Sundays for the Jazz brunch, she was approached by Hot Casa Record's co-founder Julien Lebrun to create an album.
+Lebrun connected her to French pianist Florian Pellissier, and the two spent the next two years composing and creating what would be Shola's debut album, Lost Myself.
+The album reached the number-one position on iTunes France jazz album chart in the first week after release.

-The hit song from the album Evolution has played on airwaves in France, US and the United Kingdom and appears on Episode 6 of Spike Lee's Netflix Series She's Gotta Have It.
+The hit song from the album "Evolution" has played on airwaves in France, US and the United Kingdom and appears on Episode 6 of Spike Lee's Netflix Series She's Gotta Have It.